 * space is available at the requested grade level

-1) If you are attending SPUSD on an interdistrict permit for the 2016-2017 school year, and will be transitioning from 5th to 6th grade, or from 8th to 9th grade, you will need to get a new release from your home school district to attend SPUSD for the 2017-2018 school year.
+1) If you are attending SPUSD on an interdistrict permit for the 2017-2018 school year, and will be transitioning from 5th to 6th grade, or from 8th to 9th grade, you will need to get a new release from your home school district to attend SPUSD for the 2018-2019 school year.
 These are the only permit students who need to get a new release, per AB 2444.
-Please come to the District Office to submit your approved release and to complete SPUSD paperwork to try to continue on as a permit student for the 2017-2018 school year.
+Please come to the District Office beginning May 21, 2018, to submit your approved release and to complete SPUSD paperwork to try to continue on as a permit student for the 2018-2019 school year.
+Please complete this paperwork no later than June 29, 2018.

-2) For students attending SPUSD on current interdistrict permits only, who are not transitioning from 5th grade to 6th grade, or from 8th grade to 9th grade: beginning Monday, May 1, 2017, come to the SPUSD Office of Instruction, Room 4, where you will be asked to complete our Interdistrict Permit application, for the 2017-2018 school year to try to continue on as a permit student for the 2017-2018 school year.
+2) For students attending SPUSD on current interdistrict permits only, who are not transitioning from 5th grade to 6th grade, or from 8th grade to 9th grade: beginning Monday, May 21, 2018, come to the SPUSD Office of Instruction, Room 4, where you will be asked to complete our Interdistrict Permit application, for the 2018-2019 school year to try to continue on as a permit student for the 2018-2019 school year.
+Please complete this paperwork no later than June 29, 2018.

-4) If you are a South Pasadena resident, and would like your student to attend another public school outside of South Pasadena for the 2017-2018 school year, you will need to complete an Interdistrict Release Application, beginning Monday, May 1, 2017, at the Office of Instruction, Room 4.
-If you have an earlier deadline for your intended district, please come to the Office of Instruction to complete an application for a release for the 2017-2018 school year.
-Please bring documentation to support the reason for your request for a release (proof of parent employment in requested district, proof of childcare provider in requested district, proof of acceptance into specialized program in requested district, etc.)
+4) If you are a South Pasadena resident, and would like your student to attend another public school outside of South Pasadena for the 2018-2019 school year, you will need to complete an Interdistrict Release Application, beginning Tuesday, May 1, 2018, at the Office of Instruction, Room 4.
+If you have an earlier deadline for your intended district, please come to the Office of Instruction to complete an application for a release for the 2018-2019 school year.
+Please bring documentation to support the reason for your request for a release (proof of parent employment in requested district, proof of childcare provider in requested district, proof of acceptance into specialized program in requested district, etc.).

-5) If you are not a South Pasadena resident, and would like your student to try and attend one of the South Pasadena schools, the first day you may apply for the 2017-2018 school year is Monday, May 1, 2017, but only if you have a valid release from your home school district.
-If you have not obtained your release from your school district by May 1, come as soon as you receive it so you can complete the permit application and be added to the list of applicants.
+5) If you are not a South Pasadena resident, and you would like your student to try and attend one of the South Pasadena schools, the first day you may apply for the 2018-2019 school year is Wednesday, August 1, 2018, but only if you have a valid release from your home school district.
+If you have not obtained your release from your school district by August 1, come as soon as you receive it so you can complete the permit application and be added to the list of applicants.
 Other required documents include your student's most recent report card (if applying for grades 1-12), and your student's most recent standardized test score (CAASPP or SBAC test for public school students, and if a private school student, their most recent standardized test result, if available) if student is applying for grades 4-12.
-We would like to emphasize that there may not be space available to accept interdistrict permit students for the 2017-2018 school year, so we strongly encourage all applicants to have a back-up plan should their permit be denied due to lack of space.
-For 2017-2018, we often cannot determine if we have room to accept interdistrict permit students until the start of school or well into the first week of school.
+We would like to emphasize that there may not be space available to accept interdistrict permit students for the 2018-2019 school year, so we strongly encourage all applicants to have a back-up plan should their permit be denied due to lack of space.
+For 2018-2019, we often cannot determine if we have room to accept interdistrict permit students until the start of school or well into the first week of school.
 If your back-up plan school begins prior to our start of school and we have not contacted you, your student should begin school in their home school of residence.
-By Friday, September 8, 2017, all permits will have a final decision of either acceptance or denial, and applicants will be notified by mail by September 15, 2017.
+By Friday, August 31, 2018, all permits will have a final decision of either acceptance or denial, and applicants will be notified by mail no later than September 7, 2018.

 6) For an understanding of the levels of priority given to new interdistrict applicants, please see our Administrative Regulation 5117.1 regarding Interdistrict Permits, located in the Resource Locker at the bottom of this page.